 Complete edentulous jaws are much more of a widespread handicap than most of us realize.
-1 out of every 4 Americans over 60 years of age has failing or “terminal” dentition and is becoming edentulous.
-Traditionally, complete dentures had been the treatment of choice for the edentulous patient.
+One out of every four Americans over 60 years of age has failing or “terminal” dentition and is becoming edentulous.
+Traditionally, complete dentures have been the treatment of choice for the edentulous patient.
 Today dental treatment has advanced with the use of dental implants.
-Dental implants significantly improve retention and stability to such a level, that the prosthesis can be completely fixed to the jaw depending on the number and location of implants.
+Dental implants significantly improve retention and stability to such a level that the prosthesis can be completely fixed to the jaw depending on the number and location of implants.

-The ”All on 4” concept is an implant retained full restoration that offer a viable and cost effective implant based solution that produces immediate function and satisfaction.
-The concept starts with the team approach, where our surgeon, prosthodontist, and dental laboratory technician work together.
-Treatment requires planning, and utilizes advanced digital technology to formulate a plan that fits each patient’s unique anatomy.
-Implants are placed by the Oral Maxillofacial Surgeon, according to the plan.
+The "All on Four” concept is an implant retained full restoration that offers a viable and cost effective implant based solution that produces immediate function and satisfaction.
+The concept starts with the team approach where our surgeon, prosthodontist, and dental laboratory technician work together.
+Treatment planning utilizes advanced digital technology to formulate a plan that fits each patient’s unique anatomy.
+Implants are placed by the Oral Maxillofacial Surgeon according to the plan.
 The prosthetic teeth that have been prefabricated by the on-site technician are modified and placed by the restorative dentist immediately following surgery.
-Such prosthetic designs should be understood as a “restorative chain”, which the main components are: bone, implants, abutments, screws, and prosthetic teeth.
+Such prosthetic designs should be understood as a “restorative chain” where the main components are: bone, implants, abutments, screws, and prosthetic teeth.
 With a screw retained implant system, the team is able to have easy access when providing follow up care on your prosthesis.
-Reducing the number of implants needed to properly retain a dental prosthesis, makes treatment inheritably more affordable.
-Through the use of advanced technology and a team approach, we strive to offer patients improved cosmetic and functional outcomes and a better quality of life in a predictable manner.
+Reducing the number of implants needed to properly retain a dental prosthesis makes treatment inheritably more affordable.
+Through the use of advanced technology and a team approach we strive to offer our patients improved cosmetic and functional outcomes and a better quality of life in a predictable manner.
 Over 10 years of predictable results makes our team a true leader in the dental community.

 |Fig 9||Fig 10||Fig 11|